Michigan St suspends 4 players for tunnel melee at Michigan

 ANN ARBOR, Mich.
-(AP)Michigan State has suspended four players for their role in roughing up Michigan players in a stadium tunnel after losing a game.
+(AP)Michigan State has suspended four players for their role in roughing up Michigan players in a stadium tunnel after losing the game.

 Spartans coach Mel Tucker announced Sunday night that linebacker Tank Brown, safety Angelo Grose, defensive end Zion Young and cornerback Khary Crump were suspended immediately.